Latvian Army Aviation Regiment

 Related objects

-Located in the territory of Vecgulbene manor - in the historical center.
+Located in the territory of Vecgulbene Manor - in the historical center.

-In the interwar period, the garrison of the Latvian Army was located in Gulbene, where the 7th Sigulda Infantry Regiment Battalion was stationed.
-Aerodromes are especially important in places where important railway and road junctions have been established.
-In 1937, a newly established unit of the Aviation Regiment was stationed in Gulbene, which became the 6th Division of the Latgale Division Scouts, increasing the number of army units near the eastern border of Latvia.
+In the interwar period, Gulbene was home to a Latvian army garrison, where the 7th Sigulda Infantry Regiment battalion was stationed.
+In the mid-1930s, the creation of a military aviation base began, because for the successful operation of military aviation, an extensive network of airfields must be ensured even in peacetime.
+Airfields are especially important in places where important railway and road junctions have been established.
+On November 11, 1935, construction of a military airfield began here.
+In 1937, a newly formed Aviation Regiment unit was stationed in Gulbene, which became the 6th reconnaissance squadron of the Latgale Division, increasing the number of army units near the eastern border of Latvia.

-The conservatory building is visible.
+The Orangery building is visible.

 Gulbene County History and Art Museum

-Located near Vecgulbene manor, Litenes street.
+Located near the Vecgulbene Manor, on Litenes Street.

 Private collection of military objects and sewing machines